Theory of the Anderson transition in three-dimensional chiral symmetry classes: Connection to type-II superconductors: Summary

 \section{Summary}

 In this paper, we argue that vortex loop excitations drive the 3D Anderson transition in chiral symmetry classes, where an eigenvalue of the NLSM matrix-formed field variable $Q$ permits the vortex-loop solutions as saddle-point configurations of the NLSM.
 Using an analogy to 3D magnetostatics in the presence of quantized electric current loops, we argue that the Anderson transition in chiral symmetry classes is driven by a condensation of the vortex loop excitations (quantized electric current loops).
 To elaborate on this picture, we further introduce a cubic-lattice model of $\mathrm{U}(N)$ type-II superconductors as a dual representation of the NLSM in the chiral unitary class.
 By analyzing this lattice model by a variational method, we construct a mean-field theory of the 3D Anderson transition in the chiral unitary class.
 In the mean-field description, the metal phase with gapless diffusion mode becomes a normal (Maxwell) phase, where the Maxwell action controls the fluctuation of the gapless magnetic gauge field.
 Meanwhile, the localized phase is described as a superconducting (Meissner) phase with broken global U(1) gauge symmetry, where the gauge field acquires a finite mass via the Anderson-Higgs mechanism.
-Our dual representation also demonstrates that the 1D weak topology term in the 3D chiral NSLM becomes an external magnetic field in the 3D type-II superconductor model, where the quasi-localized phase in chiral symmetry classes shares a unified theoretical description with the mixed phase in the 3D superconductor.
+Our dual representation also demonstrates that the 1D weak topology term in the 3D chiral NSLM becomes an external magnetic field in the 3D type-II superconductor model, and that the quasi-localized phase in chiral symmetry classes can be a similar spatially inhomogeneous phase as the mixed phase in the 3D superconductor.
+Thereby, the 3D localized bulk system is permeated by an array of 1D quasi-conducting regions aligned along the ${\bm \chi}\parallel z$ direction, while the 1D conducting regions are spaced by a finite distance within the $x$-$y$ plane.

 \onecolumngrid